 - Set up ingress and network policies for workspace apps—see Exposing your Applicatins via Ingress.

 - Create robots for builds or deployments with your CI system—see Robot Roles.

 - View costs for your workspace's cloud infrastructure—see Costs.

 - Share clusters in your workspace with one or more other workspaces—see Multi-Tenancy.

 Workspace admins are owners of a workspace.
 They are workspace members with the additional privileges below.
 As a workspace admin, you can:

 - Promote workspace members to be workspace admins in the Wayfinder UI: Navigate to your workspace, and then navigate to User access > Members > USERNAME > Add workspace role.

-- Administer your workspace's role-based access (RBAC) by creating policies for how members can assume roles, or assign them to robots—see the RBAC section.
+- Administer your workspace's role-based access (RBAC) by creating policies for how members can assume roles—see the RBAC section.

-- Create more workspace roles as needed, in addition to
+- Create more roles as needed, in addition to

 admin.
 You can then use these roles when defining RBAC policies.